-He dreamt of a field of ice statues stretching as far as he could see.
-They glittered and glimmered in the light of countless candles.
+A field of ice statues stretched as far as he could see, glittering and glimmering in the light of countless candles.
 Mistletoe curled round them like ivy over the abandoned stones of ruined walls.

 Fleur danced between them, swirling in her shimmering dress, wearing a soft, warm smile that tugged at the strings of Harry’s heart like it were a puppet dangling beneath her fingers.

 Come closer.
 The words refused to leave his lips.